bd82/typescript_for_public_apis/README.md

    as with the integration of any linter...
  - The type checking of JS files is [somewhat limited](https://github.com/Microsoft/TypeScript/wiki/Type-Checking-JavaScript-Files) relative to that done for TS files.

+### Playing around with this example

+First run:
+> npm install

+Secondly run:
+> npm run type_check

+And verify no errors are detected.

+Thirdly:
+Modify the definitions and/or the implementation in ways that should break their alignment. and re-run
+> npm run type_check

+To inspect the error messages.